Generic Name: sumatriptan succinate

 What is Sumavel Dosepro?

-Sumavel Dosepro is a prescription medicine administered with a needle-free delivery system to treat people who have been diagnosed with migraine or cluster headaches.
+Sumavel Dosepro is a prescription medicine used to treat acute migraine headaches with or without aura and acute cluster headaches in adults who have been diagnosed with migraine or cluster headaches.

-Sumavel Dosepro is not used to prevent or lessen the number of migraine or cluster headache attacks you have.
+Sumavel Dosepro is not used to prevent or decrease the number of migraine or cluster headaches you have.

-It is not known if Sumavel Dosepro is safe or effective in people younger than 18 years of age.
+It is not known if Sumavel Dosepro is safe and effective in children under 18 years of age.

 Who should not take Sumavel Dosepro?